scubavt/scubavt.github.io/_posts/2018/2018-08-31-globblerfest.md

 ---
 layout: page
-subheadline: Templates
+subheadline: Meet us at the Drillfield!
 title:  "Globblerfest 2018"
-teaser: "Welcome (back) to campus!"
+teaser: "Welcome (back) to campus.
+Come find us on the Drillfield and talk SCUBA to us!"
 breadcrumb: true
 author: daniel chen
 tags: